Download/ulocation/README.md

 ```

 ### Relative URLs and the `base` parameter
-Relative URLs will be interpreted relative to the current location automatically on
+Relative URLs are normally interpreted relative to the current location automatically on
-browsers, but there is no such thing on Node and in browsers we may want different behavior.
-So we can pass a `base` parameter to `Location` and it will use that URL as the base URL
+browsers.
+We can make ulocations work the same way by passing a `base` parameter to `Location`.

+It will use the passed URL as the base URL when constructing the location or updating
-when constructing the location or updating it when the `href` field is set.
+it when the `href` field is set.
+If no `base` is passed, it uses the current URL as
+base for the new URL when setting `href` to a relative URL.

 ```js
 // loc is the location object from the previous example